Our size is our strength.

 As we move from an age of information and technology to one of ideas and innovation, modern think tanks emphasize the importance of creativity, empathy, and critical thinking for the work world of the 21st century…all hallmarks of Waldorf education.
 Our graduates will receive the Ontario Secondary School Diplomas, with our curriculum exceeding the requirements of the province in all subjects.
 Most of all, they will have the confidence and the capacities to be adaptive life-long learners.

 Grade 9 students are ready for academic rigour yet sometimes see the world in black and white, through the lens of turbulent emotional and physical changes.
 They want to be part of the modern world and yet they seek the answers to what it is all about.

 Our curriculum challenges them to observe, question and imagine alternatives to their often polarized worldview.
 Their coursework acknowledges the contrasts of heat and cold in the science of Thermodynamics, Black and White drawing in Art, the power of the earth’s processes in Physical Geography, and classics of Comedy and Tragedy in the English curriculum to name a few examples.
-As part of their science credit, they spent three weeks in the real world of farming in the spring of grade 9.
+As part of their science credit, they spend a week in the real world of farming in the spring of grade 9.